engrmahabub/wee/syntax/syntax.md

 Wee can execute a block of code multiple times.

-Keywords used: {cycle, repeat, exit}
+Keywords used: {cycle, repeat, stop}

 ```
 let a := 10